ralphmr/ralphmr/README.md

-- 👋 Hi, I’m @ralphmr from AWS
+- 👋 Hi, I’m Ralph from AWS
 - 👱🏼‍♂️ All views are my own
-- 👀 I’m interested in all things AWS, especially HPC
-- 🌱 I’m currently learning HPC

 <!---